trafiklab/trafiklab.se/content/data/our-data-and-apis/gtfs/gtfs-regional/gtfs-regional-realtime.md

 See [the table on the GTFS Regional overview page](./#which-operators-are-covered-by-this-dataset) to find out which operators are supported \(Real-time data column\).

-{% hint style="warning" %} In some cases it isn't possible to link certain delays to a specific trip.
-In this case, they may be linked to a route instead. {% endhint %}
+{{% warning %}} In some cases it isn't possible to link certain delays to a specific trip.
+In this case, they may be linked to a route instead. {{% /warning %}}

 ### VehiclePositions